NOAA-EDAB/Rpath/README.md

 Beta version notes:

+v0.0.0.904 - Data.table package updated and created a few bugs that have been solved.

 v0.0.0.903 - Fixed issue with consumption calculations due to the addition of diet import in the diet matrix.